makspll/bevy_mod_scripting/docs/src/Summary/managing-scripts.md

 Replace `LuaScriptingPlugin` with the scripting plugin you are using.

 ### Loading/Unloading timeframe

-Script evaluation---initial script evalution and script reloading---happens in the `PreUpdate` schedule, in the `ScriptingSystemSet::ScriptCommandDispatch` system set.
+Script asset changes are processed together with bevy asset systems, in the `Last` schedule.
+These are converted to `ScriptEvent`'s which are handled right after via the `ScriptingSystemSet::ScriptingCommandDispatch` system set.